Table of contents

 Accurate inventory management is arguably the single most important element of a successful eCommerce strategy.
 Failing to properly count, track, or ship products can be devastating to the customer experience – and your bottom line.
 Approximately 43% of American small businesses track their inventory through manual spreadsheets, while country-wide inventory accuracy remains locked at 63%.
 In DACH markets, inventory stocks have risen to an all-time high, and are projected to reach a $200 million in value by 2023.

 Unmanaged inventory is expensive, time-consuming, unnecessary, and it saps vital resources from your business.
-It’s for this reason that more than 72% of retailers plan to invest in a multichannel inventory management tool.
+It’s why more than 72% of retailers plan to invest in a multichannel inventory management tool.

 Let’s explore some of the reasons why eCommerce professionals may consider multichannel selling tools, as well as what to look for in your next major platform.